codacy/docs/docs/organizations/audit-logs-for-organizations.md

 ## Audit log events

 Each audit log tracks when a Codacy user executed a specific operation in your organization, which is identified by an **action**.
-For the details of each audit log, see the [Codacy API reference](https://api.codacy.com/api/api-docs#codacy-api).<!--TODO PLUTO-952 Update link-->
+For the detailed content of each audit log, see the [Codacy API reference](https://api.codacy.com/api/api-docs#codacy-api).<!--TODO PLUTO-952 Update link-->

 The sections below list the events that Codacy logs for your organization at user, organization, and repository levels.